-Cryptocurrency is a digital or virtual currency based on a distributed network, called a blockchain .
-Cryptocurrency transactions are secured using cryptography, an encryption technique that ensures only the sender of a cryptoasset and its intended recipient can access it.
+Cryptocurrency is a digital or virtual currency based on a distributed network called a blockchain.
+Crypto transactions are secured using cryptography, an encryption technique that ensures that only the sender of a cryptoasset and its intended recipient can access it.

-Cryptocurrencies are not issued by a central authority in the same way that fiat currencies are.
-Instead, crypto uses a decentralised system to record transactions and issue new units.
-Crypto utilises a peer-to-peer system, meaning anyone in the world can send and receive payments, as long as they have access to the Internet.
+Cryptos are not issued by a central authority in the same way that fiat currencies are.
+Instead, crypto uses a decentralized system to record transactions and issue new units.
+Crypto utilizes a peer-to-peer system, meaning that anyone in the world can send and receive payments, as long as they have access to the internet.

-Despite their price volatility, at their core, cryptocurrencies are secure, decentralised digital currencies that offer an alternative to traditional, government-backed fiat currencies.
+Despite their price volatility, at their core, cryptos are secure, decentralized digital currencies that offer an alternative to traditional, government-backed fiat currencies.

 What is cryptocurrency mining?

-There are three primary ways for cryptocurrencies to be obtained: as a reward for work completed on a blockchain; by purchasing them from a cryptocurrency exchange ; or through mining.
-Crypto mining is one of the most widely known, but least understood, means of generating cryptocurrency, including new bitcoin (BTC).
+Crypto mining is one of the most widely known, but least understood, means of generating crypto.
+There are three primary ways for cryptos to be obtained: as a reward for work completed on a blockchain; by purchasing them from a crypto exchange; or through mining.

 To avoid using third parties, users are tasked with validating and adding transactions to the blockchain.
-Some blockchains, referred to as Proof of Work (POW) networks, use a system of “mining” to make sure the system is fully decentralised.
+Some blockchains, referred to as Proof of Work (POW) networks, use a system of “mining” to make sure that the system is fully decentralized.

 Those interested in undertaking this work are called validators.
 Validators use computer resources to solve complex mathematical problems.
 The first person — or computer — to achieve the correct answer will automatically be eligible to validate the next block of transactions.
 Validators are called miners because the process leads to the creation of new coins, which are distributed to the successful individuals as a reward.

-Tip: Cryptocurrency mining is a very energy-intensive process that requires a lot of computational power.
-Investors interested in purchasing and owning cryptoassets could consider buying them from exchanges or trading platforms.
+Tip: Investors interested in purchasing and owning cryptoassets could consider buying them from exchanges or trading platforms.

 Understanding the cryptocurrency market